TRASE: Tracking-free 4D Segmentation and Editing

-\textbf{Text Prompt.} Inspired by Gaussian Grouping \cite{ye2023gaussian}, we employ Grounding DINO \cite{liu2023grounding} to generate 2D mask based on the text prompt in the novel view.
+\textbf{Text Prompt.} Inspired by Gaussian Grouping \cite{ye2023gaussian}, we employ Grounded SAM~\cite{ren2024gsam} to generate a 2D mask based on the text prompt in the novel view.
 The 2D mask is reprojected into the 3D space with the rendered depth information.
 Finally, we associate each reprojected point with its nearest Gaussian in the 3D scene and retrieve its corresponding cluster.
-If the number of associated Gaussian of a given cluster is more than a threshold, the cluster would be selected.
+If the number of associated Gaussians of a given cluster is more than a threshold, the cluster would be selected.
 The example of text prompts on different sequences is shown in~\cref{fig:3d_editing} (a).

 \textbf{Scene Composition.} We also perform qualitative results on scene composition.
 As the segmentation is performed in 3D, we can simply put the selected Gaussians from the dynamic scene into another static or dynamic scene.
 The scales and coordinate transformation need to be adapted.
-We show some examples on scene composition in~\cref{fig:3d_editing}.
+We show some examples of scene composition in~\cref{fig:3d_editing}.

 \textbf{Object Style Transfer.} We adopt the static Gaussian style transfer from StyleSplat \cite{jain2024stylesplat} for dynamic scenes.
 Given a rendered image $\boldsymbol{I}_r$ and a style image $\boldsymbol{I}_s$, we extract their feature maps ($\boldsymbol{F}_r$, $\boldsymbol{F}_s$ respectively) from VGG16~\cite{SimonyanZ14a} and optimize only the SHs of the Gaussians of the selected cluster with the nearest-neighbor feature matching (NNFM) loss \cite{zhang2022arf}. \cref{fig:3d_editing} (c) illustrates an example of style transfer on the segmented object.